WSU-kduncan/3120-cicd-NolimitDougie/Project5/README-CI.md

 `On Docker Hub go to your repository page`<br>
 `Click Webhooks`<br>
-`Enter a name and enter this URL: http://<EC2 elastic IP>:9000/hooks/redeploy-webhook <br>
+`Enter a name and enter this URL: http://<EC2 elastic IP>:9000/hooks/redeploy-webhook

 `Click Create`